 The Stylus, published since 1950, is an annual compendium of literary and visual art works by students.
 The mission of the Stylus is to capture the creative imagination and passion of our Millsaps community.
-In 2012, we celebrate 62 years of Millsaps students' literary and artistic imagination.
+In 2012, we celebrated 62 years of Millsaps students' literary and artistic imagination.
 See more about the Stylus.

 Poetry, fiction, creative nonfiction*, one-act plays, photography, and visual artwork.

 *Examples of creative nonfiction may include, but are not limited to, the following: personal essays, memoirs, travel writing, food writing, biography, and literary journalism.